Laura has worked online as a freelancer in multiple capacities and has learned how to spot an online job scam from a mile away.

-Also, not the spelling, punctuation, and grammar errors in the above message.
+Also, note the spelling, punctuation, and grammar errors in the above message.
 We'll talk more about this later.

-What would have happened if I went along with the directions?
-I would have gone to my bank, deposited the "check" (which, if you haven't guessed by now, was a good-looking counterfeit), went shopping, and then deposited over $3,000 OF MY OWN MONEY into some scammer's bank account.
+What would have happened if I had gone along with the directions?
+I would have gone to my bank, deposited the "check" (which, if you haven't guessed by now, was a good-looking counterfeit), gone shopping, and then deposited over $3,000 OF MY OWN MONEY into some scammer's bank account.
 The next day, the bank would inform me that the check was fake, and I'd simply be out $3,000.
 No company is going to send someone a real check for $3,000.

 Most work-from-home websites have a secure payment portal set up so that their users will not be scammed.
 Mercari, Poshmark, Studypool, and Upwork, to name a few, all pay directly.

 Do not be fooled when someone tries to pay you via PayPal or direct deposit or through a check, etc. If you are doing business on a website like this, then make sure the person or company knows that you will only accept payment through the secure payment feature on the website.
 If they will not do this for you, then it is surely a scam.

 Let's go back to our lovely friend, Fred Braston.
 He gave me three options for payment: wire transfer, direct deposit, or check.
 Sorry . . . no—not happening.
 Either pay me through the website we started doing business on or get lost.

 Websites have these payment features for a reason.
 It ensures that you will receive payment because it takes the person's payment before you complete a job or send out a product you've sold and holds the money until the job or transaction is complete.

 5. Keep an Eye on Your Contact's Spelling and Grammar